 Handwashing is influenced by a whole range of physical, social and cognitive determinants.
-Hygiene promotion programmes as part of a COVID-19 response need to consider the range of possible determinants in order to effectively overcome behavioural barriers.
+Hygiene promotion programmes as part of infectious disease responses need to consider the range of possible determinants in order to effectively overcome behavioural barriers.
 The image below highlights some of the determinants which influence handwashing behaviour.

 As part of the RANAS approach to behaviour change, researchers have developed a catalogue of intervention components matched with specific factors that influence specific determinants of handwashing practices.
 Organizations and staff will benefit from reviewing the many possible behaviour change techniques that have been used in the past and how they can help motivate individuals to improve their own handwashing.